Best Tide Pooling Spots Near San Francisco

 Know Before You Go

-• I recommend visiting 1–2 hours before the lowest tide.
-This timing allows ample time to explore while the tide is still receding, without worrying about incoming water.
+- I recommend visiting 1–2 hours before the lowest tide — ample time to explore while the tide is still receding.

-• Contribute your own observations via the app or website and help build community science data that supports conservation efforts.
+- Contribute your own observations and help build community science data that supports conservation efforts.

-• Respect wildlife and habitats by not removing or touching anything in tide pools or on rock surfaces.
-Disturbing these habitats can cause irreversible damage or stress to marine life.
+- Do not remove or touch anything — disturbing these habitats can cause irreversible damage or stress to marine life.

 Follow the Adventure